drocheam/optrace/docs/source/usage/overview.rst

     export PYTHON_CPU_COUNT=4

-Or from within your python script, so it is applied only locally:
+Or from within your python script, so it is applied locally only:

 .. code-block:: python

    import os
    os.environ["PYTHON_CPU_COUNT"] = 4

-   # do the computations with 4 threads
+   # do computations with 4 threads
    ...

-It is important to note that only some actions use multithreading, and only fewer work with all available/specified cores.
+It is important to note that only some actions use multithreading, and only a few functions work with all available/specified cores.
 Setting the CPU count only provides an upper limit.

 Running optrace on Wayland
 _____________________________________

-There seem to be some remaining issues for Wayland on Linux in optrace's dependencies (`vtk/issues/18701 <https://gitlab.kitware.com/vtk/vtk/-/issues/18701>`__, `pyvistaqt/issues/445 <https://github.com/pyvista/pyvistaqt/issues/445>`__).
+Issues persist when running vtk under Wayland on Linux (`vtk/issues/18701 <https://gitlab.kitware.com/vtk/vtk/-/issues/18701>`__, `pyvistaqt/issues/445 <https://github.com/pyvista/pyvistaqt/issues/445>`__).
-This leads to the following error:
+The following error message appears:

 .. code-block:: text